Shopify/theme-scripts/packages/theme-product-form/README.md

 The callbacks that can be specified in the options object are as follows:

 - _options.onOptionChange:_ A callback method that is fired whenever the user changes the value of an option input.
-The The callback receives the event object described below as an arguement.
-- _options.onQuantityChange:_ A callback method that is fired whenever the user changes the value of an quantity input.
 The callback receives the event object described below as an arguement.
+- _options.onQuantityChange:_ A callback method that is fired whenever the user changes the value of a quantity input.
+The callback receives the event object described below as an argument.
-- _options.onPropertyChange:_ A callback method that is fired whenever the user changes the value of an property input.
-The callback receives the event object described below as an arguement.
+- _options.onPropertyChange:_ A callback method that is fired whenever the user changes the value of a property input.
+The callback receives the event object described below as an argument.
 - _options.onFormSubmit:_ A callback method that is fired whenever the user submits the form.
-The callback receives the event object described below as an arguement.
+The callback receives the event object described below as an argument.

 These options include several callback functions which are triggered on specific product form events.
 These functions receive the event as an argument, and that event includes the following payload:

-- _event.dataset.options_: The serialized array of options returned by ProductForm.options()
+- _event.dataset.options_: The serialized array of currently selected options returned by ProductForm.options()
-- _event.dataset.variant_: The variant object return by ProductForm.variant()
+- _event.dataset.variant_: The variant object returned by ProductForm.variant()
 - _event.dataset.properties_: The serialized array of properties returned by ProductForm.properties()
 - _event.dataset.quantity_: The number returned by ProductForm.quantity()